All you need to know about the French dress code: never wear shorts and leave the sweatpants where they belong – at home.

 But it was my comment on ‘appropriate’ dress that really had her up in arms.
-Never having been much of a fashionista (the sad result of wearing the same uniform every day for four years in high school), I have nevertheless made certain observations during my years spent as a Parisienne.
+Never having been much of a fashionista, I have certain observations during my years spent as a Parisienne.

 What is the French dress code?

-For the purposes of this particular conversation with this woman, I skimped on the details and got down to the nitty-gritty which, in my humble opinion, was this: no shorts!
+For the purposes of this particular conversation with this woman, I skimped on the details and got down to the nitty-gritty.
+In my humble opinion, it’s this: no shorts!

-Now, this may seem like common sense to my European readers, but in America – especially in the heat of the summer months and especially in Florida – the women actually leave the house wearing shorts sometimes.
+Now, this may seem like common sense to my European readers.
+But in America, the women actually leave the house wearing shorts sometimes.
 Really.

-For Floridians (or Louisianans, or anyone from the southeastern United States, for that matter), our version of common sense entails not choking to death from the heat if at all possible; and our refusal to wear ankle-length pants in August prevents a certain number of deaths from heat stroke each year, I am quite sure of it.
+For Floridians, our version of common sense entails not choking to death from the heat if at all possible.
+Our refusal to wear ankle-length pants in August prevents a certain number of deaths from heatstroke each year.

 In fact, both the advice-seeker and I were wearing shorts as I uttered that very phrase.
 No shorts!

-Apparently thinking my commentary was a jab at her own sense of style, she became a bit defensive in the ‘shorts’ arena, defiantly stating that she intended to wear them anyway.
+Apparently she saw my commentary as a jab at her sense of style.
+She became a bit defensive in the shorts arena, defiantly stating that she intended to wear them anyway.
 What did she care what the Parisians thought of her?
 And who was I to tell her what to wear on her trip?
 (Well, um, you did ask, remember?)

-Needless to say, it took some doing on my part to convince her that, no, her American-ness (and comfort) shouldn’t necessarily be left at CDG customs upon entering France, but rather that dressing like an obvious tourist might leave her vulnerable to certain illicit activities on the Métro and thereabouts.
+Needless to say, it took some doing on my part to convince her that, no, her American-ness shouldn’t necessarily be left at home.
+Rather, dressing like an obvious tourist might leave her vulnerable to certain illicit activities on the Métro and thereabouts.

-Pickpockets, for example, are everywhere in Paris (read about the top scams in Paris) – they are good, they are fast, they are decidedly not whom you would expect – and they will get you if you give them half a reason to try, trust me on this.
+Pickpockets, for example, are everywhere in Paris (read about the top scams in Paris).
+They are good, they are fast, and they are decidedly not whom you would expect.
+They will get you if you give them half a reason to try, trust me on this.